m-v-nikolov/dtk-tools-py3/README.md

 `python setup.py develop`

-On Windows, one may additionally modify the environmental variable `PATHEXT`, appending `'.PY'` to allow `dtk.py` to be run with a command like `dtk status`.
+On Windows, one may need to add the `Scripts` subdirectory of your local Python installation to the `%PATH%` [environment variable](https://www.java.com/en/download/help/path.xml) to have access to the `dtk` commandline utility.

 #### Setup